ChristianHinko/AbilitySystemSetup/README.md

 Collaborators: ChristianHinko, brian2524
 Current engine version: 4.27.2

-The pourpose of this plugin is to provide a reusable base system that extends Epic\'s Gameplay Ability System (GAS) plugin.
+The pourpose of this plugin is to provide a reusable base Ability System that extends Epic\'s Gameplay Ability System (GAS) plugin.
 It provides necissary code for the setup of GAS.

 ## Setup
 Goto your project settings to configure game specific data required for GAS setup.